SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Edric-Tang.md

 ### About

-I like playing games, hanging out with friends, exploring the city and new places, and eating good food.
+I'm 6'1

 ### Why Do I Want To Be a SASE Mentor?

-I just want to find a co-op please Drexel please

-### Career Goals

 I was just told to sign up and I don't know what I am signing up for.
 Having a mentee would be like having a sidekick and I think that's cool.
 I also really want to help mentees find their way around Drexel since it is really hard to navigate and because I was lost my first year.

+### Career Goals

+I just want to find a co-op please Drexel please

 ### Co-ops